On the nose

 Vibration also affects vasodilation—airflow oscillation produced by humming increases sinus ventilation and thereby nasal NO levels.
 In fact, NO increases 15-fold during humming compared with quiet exhalation.
 In a two-compartment model of the nose and sinus, oscillating airflow caused a dramatic increase in gas exchange between the cavities.

 NOSE = Nitric Oxide Sonic Exchange

-So we can combine breathing, mantras, mudras and incense in order to achieve enlightenment.
+So we can combine breathing, mantras, mudras and incense in order to achieve balance.
 Once our demons have been identified, we can become more unified.
-This is why the most important goddess, Isis, was known as the “Queen of the Throne”.
-As the archetype of balance, her invocation was a sign of illumination:
+This is why the important god, Isis, was equated with life.
+As the archetype of awareness, her invocation was a sign of illumination: